 Your wedding day is one of the most special moments in your life.
 It’s a time when you and your partner can celebrate a new chapter in your lives with all the important people who have supported you individually and as a couple.
 But where do you draw the line on who is invited?
-We’ve pulled together guidelines to address each major group in your life:
+We’ve pulled together guidelines on how to create your wedding guest list and how to address each major group in your life:

 Most adults spend more time with their coworkers than they do their partner, family or friends, so it’s understandable to wonder who you should invite from work to attend your wedding.
 It’s common practice to invite a coworker that you associate with outside of the office to your wedding, but everyone else in this group should be considered with the “all or nothing” rule to avoid office politics.
 Unfortunately, excluding someone from your team or a department you associate closely with can cause career-related tensions for you, so consider the environment in which you work and decide which approach makes the most sense for you professionally and personally.

 Do you have workout friends that you catch up with every week?
 Or maybe a neighbor you’ve lived across from for years?
 The quickest way to decide if you should include someone on your guest list is whether or not you know their last name.
 It may seem silly, but just because you know exactly when your next-door neighbor’s dog needs to go outside doesn’t mean you’re actually close friends.

 If a couple whose wedding you attended does not fall into one of the above categories, you can take comfort in knowing you are not obligated to invite them.
 While reciprocating an invitation to your wedding is a thoughtful gesture, keep in mind that this means added expenses for you and that couple.
 If this is an uncomfortable decision to tackle, consider keeping these couples on a separate list that you can reference later on if more spots on your guest list open up.